What makes Data-Driven Fasting Different?

 For more details, see Secrets of the Nutrient-Dense Protein Sparing Modified Fast (PSMF) Diet.

-When they start out, some people wonder if waiting a little longer to get a value that’s a few extra points below their trigger would be better.
+When they start, some people wonder if waiting a little longer to get a value a few extra points below their trigger would be better.

-However, DDF aims to validate your hunger and induce an incremental progressive overload on your metabolism by stretching it a little bit further each time to ensure adaptation and recovery.
+DDF aims to validate your hunger and induce an incremental progressive overload on your metabolism by stretching it just each time to ensure adaptation and recovery.
+Because they haven’t given their metabolism a chance to adapt, people often find it too hard to reach their glucose trigger after a few weeks when they push too hard too early.

 Recovery is a critical but often undervalued component of any beneficial (hermetic) stress.
 In DDF, the recovery component is nutrient-dense, high-satiety eating.
 You don’t want to push your hunger too far to the point that you sacrifice diet quality when you eat again.

-In the first few days of the Data-Driven Fasting Challenge, all you need to do is to learn to wait until your blood sugar is below what is typical for you.
+In the first few days of the Data-Driven Fasting Challenge, you learn to wait until your blood sugar is just below what is normal for you.
 We want you to get into the habit of testing when you feel hungry and to record it in the DDF App.
 Once you master the basics, the intensity ramps up as your trigger drops to push you a little more each day, building on the new skills you developed in the first week.

-So, if you’re hungry and your blood glucose is below your trigger, you’re good to eat—there’s no need to be in a hurry or try too hard!
+So, if you’re hungry and your blood glucose is below your trigger, you’re good to eat—there’s no need to try too hard!
 In the first few days, you will learn to eliminate unnecessary snacking and find an eating routine that works for your life and metabolism.

 1.8 Extended Fasting Could Harm Your Healthy Appetite Signals